Warning: This post contains spoilers for Avengers: Endgame.

 Avengers: Endgame marked the end of an era — and the beginning of a new one.
 Though many of the movie’s characters died or retired — again, spoiler alert! — others earned new titles or set off on missions across the universe.
 The highly anticipated sequel also set up several upcoming Marvel movies, and Marvel Studios head Kevin Feige confirmed at 2019 San Diego Comic-Con that Phase 4 of the Marvel Cinematic Universe will include at least eight films and five TV shows released over the next several years.

-Favorites like Black Panther and Captain Marvel will get sequels, and newcomers like Shang-Chi will get debuts.
+Favorites like Captain Marvel and Thor will get sequels, and newcomers like Shang-Chi will get debuts.
 Feige also teased that the Fantastic Four and Blade will get reboots.
 And in between movies, stories centering on fans’ favorite movie characters will continue on Disney’s streaming service, Disney+, launching in November.
 (Two new Marvel live-action series, unrelated to Avengers: Endgame, will premiere on Hulu in 2020)

 Is Avengers: Endgame the last Marvel movie?